Lawrence908/eventsphere/EventSphere_664870797/documentation/database_design.md

 ### Collection Architecture

-The database consists of 5 primary collections designed to handle complex relationships and high-performance queries:
+The database consists of 6 primary collections designed to handle complex relationships and high-performance queries:

-- **`events`** - Core event catalog with polymorphic event types
+- **`events`** - Core event catalog with polymorphic event types and embedded ticket types
 - **`venues`** - Venue information with geospatial data and polymorphic types
 - **`users`** - User profiles with location-based preferences
+- **`tickets`** - Individual user ticket purchases (separate collection for scalability)
 - **`checkins`** - Bridge collection for attendance tracking and analytics
 - **`reviews`** - Event and venue review system with rating aggregation